Blog ComparisonsTop 18 Canny Alternatives in 2025

 12. Feedbear

-Feedbear is another very basic Canny alternative for collecting feedback.
-It has all the necessary features to get you started but falls short of competitors by missing many advanced functionalities like user segmenting.
+Feedbear is one of the most primitive Canny.io alternatives for tracking feature requests.
+It has all the basic features to get you started but falls short of competitors by missing more advanced features like user segmenting.

 What FeedBear has that Canny doesn't?